-João’s head soon came up through the hatch, his hair plastered to one side.
+João’s head soon came up through the hatch, his hair plastered over to the side.
 It was one of the few times I’d seen him without his hardhat on.
 He looked different without it — less guarded, more vulnerable.
-He stayed in the opening, rubbing his eyes and grumbling quietly to himself.
-Seeing Ze and I standing together, he asked in a gruff voice, “What’s going on?”
+He stayed in the opening, rubbing his eyes and grumbling to himself.
+Seeing Ze and I standing close together, he asked in a gruff voice, “What’s going on?”

-“He caught a fish!”
-Ze said, with more enthusiasm than it merited.
+“He caught a fish,” Ze said, with way more enthusiasm than it merited.

-“Well—it got away.
-And the line cut his finger!”
+“He got away, and the line cut his finger.”

 Now we were getting closer to the truth.

 Reluctantly I leaned down and stuck out my hand.
-In a flash, João’s hand whipped out and grabbed my wrist to pull it closer.
+In a flash, his hand whipped out and grabbed my wrist to pull it closer.

-What is it with all this wrist grabbing?
+What is it with all the wrist grabbing here?

 “Is it bad?” he asked.